Chwunny/pokefy/README.md

 ## **Future features**:
 - Users can create and sort playlists based on their pokémon cards
-- Users can sort their pokémon cards into lists and
 - Users can drag their pokémon cards around the page/sort them